-If a match can be made, the player puts the card on the top of the discard pile face up and says what the match is - i.e. "4" or "hexagons."
-That card becomes the new top card and it's the next player's turn.
+If a match can be made, the player puts the card on the top of the discard pile face up and says what the match is-that is, "4" or "hexagons."
+That card becomes the new top card, and it's the next player's turn.

-- 4. However, if a player cannot make a match, but has a joker/ wild card in their hand, they can play that card and name which shape (i.e. blue rhombus) and a number (i.e. four) the next player has to play from. - 5.
-If players can't make a match and don't have a joker/wild card, they have to draw from the deck until they can make a match. - 6.
+- 4. However, if a player cannot make a match, but has a Wild Card in their hand, they can play that card and name which shape (i.e. blue rhombus) and a number (i.e. four) the next player has to play from. - 5.
+If players can't make a match and don't have a Wild Card, they have to draw from the deck until they can make a match. - 6.
 Players say "One card!" when they only have one card left in their hand. - 7.
 Keep playing until a player has no more cards.
 If you run out of cards in the deck, reshuffle the discard pile.